 When we open the Stream view, we can see that there have been errors.
 Good thing we’re creating an alert!

 We’ll define the threshold to send the alert in this dialog.
-Choose Error Percentage for the Signal, set the Threshold to be above 5%, and the Evaluation Window to be 5 minutes, meaning that the alert won’t be sent until the condition lasts for 5 minutes.
+Choose Error Percentage for the Signal, set the Threshold to be above 5%, and the Evaluation Window to be 5 minutes, meaning that the alert won’t be sent until the violation lasts for 5 minutes.

 That’s it!
 Now we wait for the threshold to be crossed and the alert to be sent.